jh3141/kind-lang/README.md

 * Multi-paradigm (with support for object-oriented, generic and functional features).
 * Gradually typed, with a choice of structural or nominal typing.
 Type inference is used heavily to identify as many types as possible at compile time.
-* Compiled to native code, with heavy use of type specialization to produce code with as little dynamic dispatch as possible.
+* Compilable to native code, with heavy use of type specialization to produce code with as little dynamic dispatch as possible, but also efficiently interpretable in order to allow rapid execution without long compile cycles.
 * Reflective (although some reflection options may require the use of just-in-time compilation, which is optional) with support for both compile-time and run-time metaprogramming via a fully-featured meta object protocol.
 * Designed to support modern programming practices:
 	* Immutability
 	* Practices for safe lock-free sharing of data between multiple threads
 	* Scoped resource lifetimes ("RAII")
 	* Multiple strategies for memory leak avoidance including object ownership tracking and garbage collection
-* Able to run a subset of itself during compilation, thus allowing for code generation, transformation and optimization to be managed in a very simple manner.
+* Able to run during compilation, thus allowing for code generation, transformation, optimization and other metaprogramming tasks to be managed in a very simple and intuitive manner.

 There is a [brief description of Kind's philosophy](docs/design-notes/philosophy.md).